Top

 When the global financial system nearly collapsed in 2008, India was not immune to the fallout.
 However, the country showcased remarkable strength.
 While many developed economies plunged into deep recessions, India experienced only a slowdown in growth rather than an outright contraction.

-The 2008 recession impact India was buffered by:
+The impact of the 2008 recession on India was buffered by:

 1. Relatively limited exposure to toxic financial assets